SofteqDG/ios-objective-c-coding-style/README.md

 NSDictionary *productManagers = [NSDictionary dictionaryWithObjectsAndKeys: @"Kate", @"iPhone", @"Kamal", @"iPad", @"Bill", @"Mobile Web", nil];
 ```

 Longer or more complex literals SHOULD be split over multiple lines and aligned by the first value.
+There SHOULD NOT be a space after the opening brace and before the closing brace.

 **For Example:**